 BC’s population is aging.
 In 2009, just under 15% of BC’s population was 65 or older and by 2036 this proportion is projected to be nearly 24%.
 Although Sparwood currently has a younger than average population compared to the province as a whole, trends show that Sparwood’s share of older adults and seniors is increasing.
 Further, as much as 50% of the local workforce is eligible to retire in 10 years.

 So, the District is using grant funding from the Government of British Columbia and the Union of British Columbia Municipalities to create a plan to make Sparwood more age-friendly with the aim of retaining retiring workers and existing seniors, and attracting new residents who want to stay long-term and age in place.

-The District recently completed an update to its Official Community Plan that outlines Sparwood’s vision for 2035 to be a community that embraces social, cultural, and economic diversity, building on existing strengths that make the community so livable today.
+In 2015, the District completed an update to our Official Community Plan that outlines Sparwood’s vision for 2035 to be a community that embraces social, cultural, and economic diversity, building on existing strengths that make the community so livable today.
 It includes the goal to encourage diverse housing types for people of all ages, incomes, and lifestyles will support residents through all the stages of their lives.
 It also prioritizes a compact urban form combined with an effective and safe trail network and multi-modal transportation system, which will support community members of all ages and abilities.
 Further, the Districts of Elkford and Sparwood Housing Needs Assessment identified that planning for owned and rented affordable and accessible housing for seniors should be a priority.